-Sandy Hook: In 2022, there were 63 active Sandy Hook Pilots serving the Port of New York/New Jersey, with one Sandy Hook Pilot also cross-assigned to the Hudson River.
+Sandy Hook: In 2023, there were 64 active Sandy Hook Pilots serving the Port of New York and New Jersey, with one Sandy Hook Pilot also cross-assigned to the Hudson River.

-Hudson River: There were five Full Branch Pilots working exclusively on the Hudson River.
+Hudson River: In 2023, there were four Full Branch Pilots working exclusively on the Hudson River.
 In addition, there was one Sandy Hook Pilot licensed for the entire Hudson River and three Sandy Hook Pilots licensed for the lower Hudson River to assist the Hudson River Pilots Association during periods of increased vessel activity or heavy ice conditions.

-Northeast Marine: In 2022, there were nine Full Branch Pilots licensed to serve the waters of the Long Island Sound/Block Island Sound, providing pilotage from Point Judith, Rhode Island to City Island, New York.
-Five Sandy Hook Pilots are also licensed in the Long Island Sound/Block Island Sound as part of the Joint Pilot Rotation System implemented between the States of New York and Connecticut.
+Northeast Marine Pilots: In 2023, there were nine Full Branch Pilots licensed to serve the waters of the Long Island Sound and Block Island Sound, providing pilotage from Point Judith, Rhode Island to City Island, New York.
+One pilot retired in February 2023, leaving eight Full Branch Pilots.
+Five Sandy Hook Pilots are also licensed in the Long Island Sound and Block Island Sound as part of a Joint Pilot Rotation System implemented between the States of New York and Connecticut.

-RETIREMENTS:
+Retirements:

-Two pilots retired in 2022 from the New York Sandy Hook Pilots' Association, KARL J. UHRIG and DREW T. BARRY.
-The Board extends its appreciation to these pilots for their dedicated service and wishes them Fair Winds and Following Seas in retirement.
+One pilot retired in 2023 from New York State pilotage.
+Captain David Gray piloted in the waters of the Long Island Sound and Block Island Sound as a member of the Northeast Marine Pilots Association.
+The Board extends its appreciation to Captain Gray for his dedicated service and wishes him Fair Winds and Following Seas in retirement.

-APPRENTICES:
+Apprentices:

-There are seven New York and five New Jersey Sandy Hook Pilot Apprentices under the direction of the Apprentice Training Committee of the United New York and New Jersey Sandy Hook Pilots Benevolent Association.
-Three new apprentice pilots were registered in 2022, Timothy J. McNamara (NY), Robert L. Oldmixon (NJ), and Roy G. Shaw IV (NY).
+There are seven New York and six New Jersey Sandy Hook Pilot Apprentices under the direction of the Apprentice Training Committee of the United New York and New Jersey Sandy Hook Pilots Benevolent Association.
+Three new apprentice pilots were registered in 2023 - Benjamin B. White (NJ), John C. Locks (NY), and Luke G. Germanakos (NJ).

-Apprentice Pilots also serve as masters and/or navigation watch officers on the Pilot Boats NEW YORK and NEW JERSEY, and as motorboat launch operators to and from the pilot station including arriving and departing ships at sea as part of their apprenticeship.
+For additional training, apprentice Pilots also serve as navigation watch officers on the Pilot Boats NEW YORK and NEW JERSEY, and as launch operators to and from the offshore pilot station including meeting arriving and departing ships at sea.

-SHIP MOVEMENTS AND ASSIGNMENTS:

-PORT OF NEW YORK/NEW JERSEY SANDY HOOK PILOTS
+SHIP MOVEMENTS AND ASSIGNMENTS FOR PORT OF NEW YORK AND NEW JERSEY SANDY HOOK PILOTS:

-NUMBER OF SHIP MOVEMENTS AND TRANSPORTS:
+1. SHIP MOVEMENTS AND TRANSPORTS: